axibase/atsd/rule-engine/functions-time.md

   seconds(string d [,string p [,string z]]) long
 ```

-This function supports the same performance as the `milliseconds` function except the result is returned in UNIX seconds.
+This function provides the same arguments as the [`milliseconds`](#milliseconds) function except the result is returned in UNIX seconds instead of milliseconds.

 ### `elapsedTime`